 I assume you’ve all heard the expression, “People don’t leave organizations—they leave managers.”
 I get it: managers do matter and can have a big impact on the experience of an employee.
 But when you leave an organization because of a manager, in many cases, that manager is simply doing what that organizational culture expects of that manager.
 So I would change that phrase:

-There are, of course, a million reasons why people leave, so you shouldn’t use this phrase to understand why your specific meeting planner just quit, necessarily.
-But when you take the big-picture view, I think culture matters more than anything else in making sure you keep the people that you want to keep.
-Your culture is the one thing that other organizations (that are competing for your talent) can’t offer.
-Your employees can always find another job that lets them do what they are doing, that pays them, that offers them benefits, etc. The details will vary from job to job, but rest assured—there is always somewhere else they can go.
-So you’d better make sure that your culture is a draw and not pushing people away.
+There are, of course, a million reasons why people leave, so you shouldn’t use this phrase to understand why your meeting planner just quit, necessarily.
+But when you take the big-picture view, culture matters more than anything else in making sure you keep the people you want to keep.
+Your culture is the one thing other organizations (which are competing for your talent) can’t offer.
+Your employees can always find another job that lets them do what they are doing, that pays them, that offers them benefits, etc. The details will vary from job to job, but rest assured: There is always somewhere else they can go, so you’d better make sure your culture is a draw and doesn’t push people away.